Get Started for Free

 Full push news feeds infrastructure is very similar to materialized views or indexes in SQL databases.
 In a full push news feed, every feed is pre-computed and stored on memory or disk.
 For this reason, reads are extremely fast and writes are very heavy.
 Every time an activity is added to a feed, it’s added directly and then propagated to all followers (fanout operation).
 Databases like Redis, Cassandra, and DynamoDB are often used as primary storage for feeds because they can handle intensive write traffic very efficiently.

-API clients for DynamoDB are not as user-friendly as you would expect, especially in comparison to a SQL database.
+Challenges with DynamoDB API clients API clients for DynamoDB are not as user-friendly as you would expect, especially in comparison to a SQL database.
 There is little abstraction available and understanding how DynamoDB works is essential for building a working integration.

-While DynamoDB server infrastructure is managed by AWS, users still have to design and setup tables, access permissions, monitor, and scale up/down automations.
+Setup Complexity While DynamoDB server infrastructure is managed by AWS, users still have to design and setup tables, access permissions, monitor, and scale up/down automations.
 This is not a trivial or light task and initial design will have a huge impact later.
 It is important to pick the right partitioning and clustering logic from the beginning.
 In addition, because DynamoDB challenges only arise at scale, it’s also important to validate that the initial setup will work with real world traffic.

-DynamoDB capacity can be modified to meet the user’s current traffic requirements.
+Traffic Spikes DynamoDB capacity can be modified to meet the user’s current traffic requirements.
 Both read and write capacity can be changed to best match the traffic on the feed infrastructure.
 It’s important to note that DynamoDB charges based on the provisioned capacity and not on the capacity in use.
 Changes to provisioned capacity are also not immediate and can take several minutes to take effect.

 In real life, your feed fanout traffic is not constant over time.
 Social networks are great examples.
 Most are super connected networks where a tiny fraction of the user base accounts for the vast majority of content creation.
 If you translate this into a full-fanout system, it means that every time any of these “super connected feeds” posts something new, a fanout operation with a large amount of targets is spawned.
 As you can see from this example, it can create big trouble for your feed infrastructure.
 Single events such as “Justin Bieber posted a new picture” can have a massive cost impact or even require a capacity increase.